 Wearable technology provides us with a rich data set that can enhance our understanding of and response to the COVID-19 pandemic.
 But the use of this data must come with ethical guard rails, which are easy to rush past in the attempt to tame the pandemic.

-Join Duke+ DataScience and Duke Science & Society and our panel of technical and ethical experts to discuss the ethics of using data generated by wearable technology to respond to the COVID-19 pandemic.
+Join Duke+ DataScience, Duke Science & Society, and our panel of technical and ethical experts to discuss the ethics of using data generated by wearable technology to respond to the COVID-19 pandemic.

 Dr. Jessilyn Dunn, Ph.D., Georgia Institute of Technology; Assistant Professor, Department of Biomedical Engineering and Department of Biostatistics & Bioinformatics

 The global pandemic affects every corner of society and brings into focus new and existing ethical and policy issues.
 Over the course of this event series notable scientists, doctors, bioethicists, researchers, and other policy experts will convene to discuss specific themes as they relate to the Coronavirus and how the U.S. and the world continues to respond.